 “We have found that the best and most innovative ideas often come from our own employees.
 And to stimulate and nurture those ideas, we have developed our own internal innovation programme: #next.
 Participants in the #next programme are deliberately removed from their daily work environment.
 So they can fully immerse themselves in the start-up culture at Start it @KBC and, on their return, boost innovation and entrepreneurship within our own corporate culture.” – Grégoire Dallemagne, CEO of EDF Luminus.

-Seppe de sever and his colleague was the first set of people to join the first corporate venture project of EDF Luminus.
+Seppe de Sever and his colleague were the first set of people to join the first corporate venture project of EDF Luminus.

 With bCheck, energy savings of up to 30% has been detected.